khanha2/elsa-coding-challenge-proposal/docs/README.md

 This service receives requests from users, including creating sessions, receiving participants' answers, and retrieving the scoreboard.

+The number of API workers can be increased based on the growth in the number of users.

 ##### 1.2.1.2.
 Notificator

 This service notifies participants and scoreboard viewers of new updates, including question results and scoreboard changes.

+The number of Notificator workers can be increased based on the growth in the number of users.

 ##### 1.2.1.3.
 Worker